 Insurance: The reimbursement payment does not cover medical costs.
 It is mandatory to arrange your own insurance before your trip to Israel.
 The insurance must cover as a minimum the following risks: medical treatment in case of an accident or disease, specifically covering COVID-19 as well as costs related to evacuation and repatriation.

-Vaccination: Vaccination against tetanus and COVID-19 (according to the policy of the country) is mandatory.
+Vaccination: Vaccination against tetanus is mandatory.